Ellivers/WorldTool/README.md

 Type `/function worldtool:give` to give yourself all tools.

-More info in the full documentation (not up-to-date with experimental versions):<br>
+More info in the full documentation:<br>
 https://ellivers.github.io/worldtool-docs

 If you want to help translating WorldTool to other languages, you can do so here:<br>